samba-workshop/samba-workshop.github.io/index.md

 - [Anselmo Pontes]()

-### Information for Speakers and Authors
+### Information for Speakers

-See the [contributions page](contributions.html) for information on preparing presentations and publications, and the [schedule page](schedule.html) for the detailed workshop schedule.
+See the [contributions page](contributions.html) for information on preparing presentations, and the [schedule page](schedule.html) for the detailed workshop schedule.

 If you need an official invitation letter for any reason, contact us (on slack or via email), and we can send you one.
 Please include all of the organizers when you do to make sure that we see your message quickly!

-See the restaurant page for information on local restaurants for informal meetings in the evening.

 ### Social Media